 If we are handling your bookkeeping, the first thing that happens is that we schedule a set-up call where we do a health check of your existing Xero, or set up a new Xero account from scratch / transfer from another bookkeeping solution.
 We'll enable your direct bank feeds and walk you through how to leverage Xero's powerful reporting.

-We use a software called Receipt Bank which seamlessly integrates with Xero for expense management.
-The beauty of Receipt Bank is that capturing invoices can be reduced to simply forwarding an email, attachment, or picture to an email address for your own account.
-So for example, if you have a regular supplier you can simple set up an auto-forwarding rule to automate capturing the invoices for purchasing inventory.
+We use a software called Dext which seamlessly integrates with Xero for expense management.
+The beauty of Dext is that capturing invoices can be reduced to simply forwarding an email, attachment, or picture to an email address for your own account.
+So for example, if you have a regular supplier, you can simply set up an auto-forwarding rule to automate capturing the invoices for purchasing inventory.
 For arbitrage sellers, you can use their app to capture expenses by just taking a picture in-app.

-We choose Receipt Bank because it currently offers the highest fidelity for reading expenses based on it's machine learning OCR engine, which lets us be a lot more efficient.
+We choose Dext because it currently offers the highest fidelity for reading expenses based on its machine learning OCR engine, which lets us be a lot more efficient.

 We do not charge differently for bookkeeping for various marketplaces.
 This is because we have defined processes for handling the data from all of the major ecommerce platforms and payment gateways, that allow us to be similarly efficient regardless of marketplaces.
 This lets us simplify our charging structure by reference only the total number of orders and the number of payment gateways and marketplaces we have to reconcile (rather than splitting it out per marketplace/gateway).